Director, Aging and Disability Studies (Job #492861)

 Exempt, full-time, grant-funded (Note: This position is grant-funded, wherein employment is contingent upon the renewal of the grant).
 Salary is commensurate with qualifications and experience.
 The position is full-time, offers excellent opportunity for professional growth, and includes the full university benefits package including tuition remission for qualified candidates.

-For best consideration, send a cover letter (indicating Job #492861), resume, and contact information for three professional references (in three separate attachments) by March 1, 2019 (resumes will be accepted until the position is filled) to:
+Resumes will be accepted until the position is filled.
+Please send a cover letter (indicating Job #492861), resume, and contact information for three professional references (in three separate attachments) to:

 Director, Aging and Disability Policy Studies Search Committee

 The Hilltop Institute at UMBC

 Baltimore, MD 21250